“Wait a sec, aren’t you guys an SEO agency as well?”

 If you’re having an SEO agency do link building for you, be VERY careful.
 It is extremely common for agencies to tout things like “white hat link building” or “outreach-based link building” or “digital PR” or whatever the latest buzzword is, and then go right out to someone like Loganix or The Hoth or similar and just straight up buy links (which is 100% a violation of Google’s guidelines, and puts your business at risk).

 - Make sure your contract stipulates NO LINK BUYING.
 Include a hefty penalty and legal recourse if they directly purchase links for your site without permission.

 - Audit their outreach process, if they do outreach.
 Get login access to the email they use for outreach, and verify it’s happening as promised.
 Make sure the outreach is to good quality sites.

 - Don’t use an agency for links.
 Hire a separate outreach service (Growth Gorilla for example is great if you’re B2B SaaS; no affiliation, just love what they do), or a contract link builder to do the work, and apply the same rules above.

 First, you should probably be aware that most agencies aim for a 50% gross margin…and usually at least a 25% net margin, if not way more.
-I’ve seen agencies running a 30-40% net margin, and I’ve seen SEO departments within an agency running at 75% gross margin!
+We’ve seen agencies running a 30-40% net margin, and We’ve seen SEO departments within an agency running at 75% gross margin!

 How do they do this?
 Outsourcing, link building shenanigans, etc. etc.